lincc-frameworks/nested-pandas/docs/index.rst

 dataframe columns. `Pyarrow <https://arrow.apache.org/docs/python/index.html>`_ is used internally to aid in scalability and performance.

-Nested-Pandas allows data like this, loaded in `pandas`:
+Nested-Pandas allows data like this:

 .. image:: ./intro_images/pandas_dfs.png
-  :width: 600
+  :width: 400
   :align: center
   :alt: pandas dataframes

 To instead be represented like this:

 .. image:: ./intro_images/nestedframe.png
-  :width: 600
+  :width: 400
   :align: center
   :alt: pandas dataframes